hackclub/some-assembly-required/README.md

 - Z80 is another one you might know - remember those TI-8X calculators you may have used in school?
 Well, to program those, you'd use the Z80 assembly language!
 - RISC-V is a simpler assembly language, made for educational and research purposes

-Given that the processor on my MacBook Pro is an Intel X86-64, I will be using X86 assembly code to demonstrate assembly concepts.
+Given that the processor on my MacBook Pro is an Intel X86 64 bit processor, I will be using X86-64 assembly code to demonstrate assembly concepts.
 Yes, I know, my computer is old.
 Sorry.

 ### Data

-_NOTE: Fill this in about bits vs bytes etc_
+We gotta talk about data before we continue.
+So far, we've been sidestepping around it, talking about it as 1s and 0s, or just _data_.
+But how data is stored is important for writing assembly.

+One unit of data, which is just a single 1 or 0, is called a **bit**.

+The smallest collection of bits we refer to is called a **byte*.
+A byte is made up of **8 bits**.
+Due to this, 8 is a magic number around here - _everything_ ends up being divisible by 8.

+Why 8?
+Well, when we're representing a single character (like "a"), it takes 8 bits to represent that character in data.
+That's because each letter is represented by a number, that we can then map to a character when we need to.
+Have you heard of the [ASCII table](https://www.asciitable.com/)?
+That table shows each character mapped to its coordinating number!

+In order to represent those ASCII numbers in just 0s and 1s, we have to convert our [base 10](#number-systems) number (let's say we're working with "A", which maps to 65) into a [base 2](#binary) number (`00100001`).
+We have to represent this number in binary because, as we learned earlier, computer data is represented physically by [electrical signals being on or off](#electricity-and-the-physical-world), which maps directly to `1`s and `0`s.
+For more information on converting to binary, see the [binary section](#binary), but for now it's fine to hand wave that part.

+Our ASCII table goes up to the number 127, which, in binary is represented by `10000000`.
+So that's why we need 8 digits!

 ### Registers